learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 support HTML5 video", followed by a link to [browsehappy.com](browsehappy.com), where they can download an up-to-date browser.

+#### Video Tag Attributes

-The `video` tag has some important attributes to note:
+The `video` tag has some important attributes worth noting:

 * `controls` - the embedded video will always show video controls
 * `autoplay` - the video will play on page load, rather than waiting for a user to click play

-The `width` and `height` attributes are also worth noting.
+The `width` and `height` attributes are also important.
 These set the size of the video, just as with other HTML tags.
-However, it is good practice to set these.
-Without them, the video element may flicker on page load before it loads.
+However, it is good practice to set these to specific values.
+Without them, the video element may flicker while the page is loading.

 The `source` tag is only ever used for multiple media resources, as we have in our example.
-The `src` attribute of `source` is always required, as it is the location of the file we want to play.
+The `src` attribute of `source` is always required, as it is the path to the file we want to play.
 The `type` tag is helpful in defining what format the media is in.

-## Reinforce What We Have Learned By Building a Video Element
+## Building a Video Element

 Its time to apply what we've just learned!
 In `index.html`, some basic code is provided.
 Your task is to create a video element complete with _two_ video sources and the attributes we've discussed.
-For this portion of the lesson, we will be using a video stored elsewhere on the internet.. a _dramatic_ real estate video.
+For this portion of the lesson, we will be using a video stored elsewhere on the internet...a _dramatic_ real estate video!
 There are two video formats, MP4 and OGV:

-**Caution: The music in these videos may be loud initially**
+**Caution: The music in these videos may be loud**

 * MP4 video: http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/real-estate.mp4
 * OGV video: http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/real-estate.ogv